-- Vendors must assign a unique numeric or alphanumeric sample identification (SID) number to each sample member.

-- The SID number cannot include any information that would identify the HHA that served the patient, such as

-- patient's medical record number,

-- date of birth,

-- street or house number,

-- etc.

-- Do not reuse SID numbers.
-If a patient is sampled more than once, assign a new SID number to him or her each time.
+- Vendors must assign a unique numeric or alphanumeric sample identification (SID) number to each sample member. - The SID number must be 6-16 characters in length and cannot include any information that would identify the HHA that served the patient, such as - patient's medical record number, - date of birth, or - street or house number, - Do not reuse SID numbers.
+If a patient is sampled more than once, assign a new SID number to them each time.